i59/CRYENGINE/Code/GameTemplates/cpp/RollingBall/README.md

-# First Person Shooter template
+# Template Description
-This directory containg the source code for the FPS template originally based on GameZero.
+This directory containg the source code for the Rolling Ball template originally based on GameZero.

+The sample implements basic impulse-based movement of a rolling sphere in a basic level.

 ## Future Extractions
 The sample aims to extract additional logic into the engine itself, in order to minimize the amount of code required to get started.